 Trust lies at the very foundations of computer and information security, and is the basis for real-world schemes that require security properties, such as those that underlie consumer banking.
 Under this research project, we will investigate models for delegation of trust that meet desirable properties, for example, that guarantee that no security compromises occur unless certain trust assumptions are violated.

 A crisis is looming for many Ontario citizens with developmental disability and other challenges that make their support needs especially complex.
 In recent decades a process of deinstitutionalization moved the Province away from a morally problematic "warehousing" model towards one where people had an opportunity at meaningful lives in their communities.
 However, many are living lives that depend on family members who are stressed, aging, and in declining health, and there is no plan in place for what happens when these families can no longer carry that load.

-Electric power is almost entirely transmitted through polymer insulated cables or wires in every home, factory, plant or apparatus.
+Electric power is almost entirely transmitted through polymer insulated cables or wires in every home, factory, plant, or apparatus.
 If the temperature of a cable increases, it would be an indication that some accidents or malfunctions such as inflow of excess electric current occur in the cable.
 The generated heat, indeed, degrades the polymer insulations in cable, thus, making it unsuitable and unsafe for extra service.
-Therefore, it would be markedly valuable if the thermally-degraded portion in a cable can be located precisely without destroying the cable.
+Therefore, it would be markedly valuable if the thermally-degraded portion in the cable can be located accurately without destroying the cable.